ige-calcul/public-docs/docs/clusters/Tools/vscode.md

 Visual Studio Code (or VSCODE) is a free, cross-platform code editor that integrates many features and allows you to integrate new ones thanks to a large catalog of plugins.

-First install Vscode by the following this[link](https://code.visualstudio.com/)
+First install Vscode by the following this [link](https://code.visualstudio.com/)

 This doc will explain how to Run vscode directly on cluster frontend or a cluster , this is for Gricad, but can be applied to any other cluster